 without first making them mark the branches, showing you what they will

 Be careful of weed killers around your trees.
-A Shantung was killed by
+Shantung have been killed by

-the product Image.
+the product Image and other weed killers.
 Also be careful of using any foliar sprays when

 temperatures are above 80 degrees as damage may result from heat induced